Designing in a post-lockdown reality

 Nicola believes that making quick decisions at the moment would be premature and unhelpful, as COVID-19 is still a new virus, and it is a continually moving situation.
 Government guidelines are subject to change, such as the recent reduction of social distancing from 2m to 1m.

 Division of space & social distancing

 “It is the buildings that are the bedrock of the performing arts organisations.
 Without the buildings, by and large, we can’t perform” — Alex Reedijk, General Director at Scottish Opera.

-The speakers highlighted that the government reduction of social distancing from 2m to 1m would be helpful to museums and galleries, but less helpful for theatres and performing arts venues where the row depths can often be as low as 90mm, which presents a severe challenge.
-The seating capacities of audiences would need to be vastly reduced to around 30% at best.
-This means the shared audience experience would be diminished, the experience of the actors on stage would be less enjoyable (as they would be performing to much smaller audiences).
-Above all, it would be financially unsustainable for most venues.
+Nicola highlighted that the government reduction of social distancing from 2m to 1m would be helpful to museums and galleries, but less helpful for theatres and performing arts venues where the row depths can often be as low as 90mm.
+This presents a serious challenge and seating capacities of audiences would need to be vastly reduced to around 30% at best.
+This means the shared audience experience would be diminished, the experience of the actors on stage would be less enjoyable (as they would be performing to much smaller audiences) and above all, it would be financially unsustainable for most venues.

 But various systems can be put in place that would help elsewhere, such as 1-way systems, e-ticketing, arriving at pre-arranged times and contactless payment for bars.
 In museums and galleries, management and curators can more easily consider the curation of space through the content as well as through physical means, such as more sculpture to segregate visitors or to remove pieces of art to reduce crowding.

 Working together — how the design community can assist